search instagram arrow-down

 Nonfiction Guidelines

 We accept creative nonfiction of 3,000 words or less.
-Halfway Down the Stairs is specifically looking for essays and memoir with a strong voice and a unique point of view.
+Halfway Down the Stairs is specifically looking for essays and memoir with a strong voice and a unique and personal point of view.
 We publish well-written, honest writing that inspires emotion.
 Humor is also appreciated.

 We are not looking for stream of consciousness rants of a political or religious nature.
 Save those for your blog.
 We respond negatively to spelling and grammatical errors, so please proofread your work closely if you wish to have it seriously considered.